 The Company recognises and embraces the benefits of having a diverse Board and seeks to increase diversity at Board-level, which it sees as an essential element in maintaining the Company's competitive advantage.
-A Diversity Policy was developed for the Board, which recognises their duties. that a truly diverse Board includes and makes good use of differences in the skills, regional and industry experience, background, race, gender and other gualities of Directors.
+A Diversity Policy was developed for the Board, which recognises their duties. that a truly diverse Board includes and makes good use of differences in the skills, regional and industry experience, background, race, gender and other qualities of Directors.
 These differences are considered in determining the optimum composition of the Board.
 The Board considered its diversity as part of the annual evaluation of the performance and effectiveness of the Board and Board Committees.

-The Nominations and Remuneration Committee reviews Auditors and assesses Board composition on behalf of the Board and The auditors, KPMG LLP, have indicated their willingness recommends the appointment of new Directors.
-In reviewing to continue in office.
-A resolution to re-appoint them as Board composition, the Nominations and Remuneration auditors has been approved by the Board of Directors.
-Committee considers the benefits of all aspects of diversity including, but not limited to, those described above, in order to Share capital maintain an appropriate range and balance of skills, experience As at 31 December 2020, the Company's issued share capital and background on the Board.
-In identifying suitable was US\$ 1,660,000,000 comprising 830,000,000 ordinary candidates for appointment to the Board, the Nominations shares of US\$ 2.00 each. and Remuneration Committee considers candidates on merit against objective criteria and with due regard to the benefits By order of the Board of maintaining a balanced and diverse Board.
-MOHAMMAD AL HASHIMY
+The Nominations and Remuneration Committee reviews and assesses Board composition on behalf of the Board and recommends the appointment of new Directors.
+In reviewing Board composition, the Nominations and Remuneration Committee considers the benefits of all aspects of diversity including, but not limited to, those described above, in order to maintain an appropriate range and balance of skills, experience and background on the Board.
+In identifying suitable candidates for appointment to the Board, the Nominations and Remuneration Committee considers candidates on merit against objective criteria and with due regard to the benefits of maintaining a balanced and diverse Board.